mbosselmann/digital-spring-greeting-card/README.md

 ## Step 4: Add the flip effect

 If you click around you will see that the card is not turning yet.
 We need to add some CSS.
-We already implemented some JavaScript for you. 🎉
+We already implemented the needed JavaScript code for you. 🎉

 ### But first: What is JavaScript?